wajidumar/Data-Science-Projects/N2O emission project/emmit.md

-The predicted values are in the form of array, so to convert an array to a dataFrame, we used the function given below.
-The converted data frame is then exported to a CSV file for furthur use.
+The predicted values were in the form of array, so to convert an array to a dataFrame, we used the function given below.
+The converted data frame was then exported to a CSV file for furthur use.

 ```python